 ‘Our General Staff...never told the government that the Egyptian military threat represented any danger to Israel.’

-Fifteen years after the war, in 1982, then-Prime Minister Menachem Begin said:
+Fifteen years after the war, in 1982, then-Prime Minister Menachem Begin said in a speech:

 Israel’s victory was a watershed moment in the history of the modern Middle East and in the Arab-Israeli conflict, with widespread repercussions that continue to reverberate today.